Pushp1992/viacom-18/README.md

 `npm run prod`

-# Server is created to handle the browser's CORS issue while making API calls for the HALAPLAY services
+# Server is created to handle the browser's CORS issue while making API calls for the ENSAMBLE services

 # Config changes